-- took at least one honors course in the past, and
+- took at least one honors course in the past

 may choose to complete an appeal process to re-join the program rather than completing the application.
-The appeal process is available during the entirety of the fall and spring semesters and requires that the appealing student meets with an Honors Peer Mentor and construct a detailed plan for completing the 24 honors credits (12 coursework and 12 experiential learning) required to graduate with University Honors.
+The appeal process is available during the entirety of the fall and spring semesters and requires that the appealing student meets with an Honors Professional Staff Member and construct a detailed plan for completing the 24 honors credits (12 coursework and 12 experiential learning) required to graduate with University Honors.

-Students should schedule an appointment with a Peer Mentor and be prepared to discuss specific plans for any remaining honors coursework and experiential credits needed.
+Students should schedule an appointment with a Professional Staff Member and be prepared to discuss specific plans for any remaining honors coursework and experiential credits needed.
 Ahead of your appointment, review your University Honors degree audit.
-Report any research experiences that have not yet been documented via the Honors Research Experience Verification form.
+You can do this using the "What If" selection option.
 Review the University Honors curricular requirements and opportunities for options that interest you.

 In meeting with your peer mentor, you will create a bulleted list of the honors credit already completed and a bulleted plan (or plans) for completing the remaining credit needed by graduation.
 Email the plan to your peer mentor.
 The peer mentor will forward the plan with their recommendation to the Honors Advising Staff for approval.